cesar-ilharco/acl-2020/_posts/2021-02-22-instructions-for-reviewers.md

 - **Anonymity requirement:** Please indicate whether you know the identity of some authors of this paper.
 If yes, please provide more details (e.g., the url of the version posted online) in the "Author identify justification" box.

 - **Overall recommendation:** Here you are asked to synthesize the above and come up with your own recommendation for the paper.
-	- Like ACL 2020, we have used a 5-point scale with a half point increments.
+	- Like ACL 2020, we have used a **5-point scale with a half point increments**.
 The detailed explanation for each point level is provided in the review form.
 These numbers are just a concise way of expressing your overall opinion and relative importance of the factors mentioned above.
 	- Different from ACL 2020, we are allowing a rating of 3 (ambivalent).
 Please try to take a stand on whether the paper is above or below the borderline, e.g., by selecting 2.5 or 3.5.
 However, if you think this is indeed a borderline paper or you are not able to decide, you should use 3.
 	- Decisions will be made not just on the scores and certainly not on average scores, but will also take into account the whole review, reviewer discussion and area chair meta-reviews and recommendations.
 However, it is important to align your recommendation with the reasoning given above, so that authors will be able to understand the motivation for the recommendations and how decisions were arrived at.

 - **Reviewer confidence:** This section should be used to inform the committee and authors how confident you are about your recommendation, taking into account your own expertise and familiarity with this area and the paper's contents.

 - **Recommendations for awards:** For Best Paper Award, please be open minded and feel free to nominate good quality papers even though they may not be the typical types.
 These can be a survey paper, an opinion paper, a paper about resources and datasets, a paper for low resource language, an analysis paper, etc. A committee will evaluate best paper candidates, and we would like to have a wide variety of paper types in the candidate pool, not just vanilla empirical research papers.
-- **Paper focus** (for Theme paper only): If the paper is a theme paper, please check all the topic(s) covered by the paper.
+- **Paper focus (for Theme paper only):** If the paper is a theme paper, please check all the topic(s) covered by the paper.

 **2. Questions and additional feedback for the authors:** Since we will have an author response process, for questions you would like the author(s) to respond to during the response period, please include them here.
 This is also the place for you to give suggestions to the authors to help them improve the paper for the final version (or a future submission).